ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

         this.counter ++
 ```
+This snippet should help with understanding the function of the `Duration` column times.

-The randomization of the falling marble sets (1 marble, 2 marbles, etc) in the main loop of the `bouncing_marbles` function has three main steps:
+Finally, the randomization of the falling marble sets (1 marble, 2 marbles, etc) in the main loop of the `bouncing_marbles` function has three main steps:
 1. First, a `numMarbles` is assigned a random number by `randint(1, 5)`.
 2. Secong, in a loop with a modulus mechanism, `numMarbles` `Marble` objects are created with random brightness and speced out randomly.
 This creates the impression that the marbles are _"realeased"_ at differen times.
 3. The marbles, which are kept in an array, have their `move()` method called until they are done with their trajectories, at which time they are deleted.